 \section{Methods}

-\paragraph{Basics of Monte Carlo Methods.} $\;$\\ Let us estimate $E=1+4$ by repeatedly tossing a (fair) coin.
-The tossing process is described by a random variable $R \in \{0,1\}$ that takes the value $0$ for head (probability $P_R(0)=\frac{1}{2}$) and $1$ for tail (probability $P_R(1)=\frac{1}{2}$).
+\paragraph{Basics of Monte Carlo Methods.} Let us estimate $E=1+4$ by repeatedly tossing a (fair) coin.
+The tossing process is described by a random variable $R \in \{0,1\}$ which takes the value $0$ for heads (probability $P_R(0)=\frac{1}{2}$) and $1$ for tails (probability $P_R(1)=\frac{1}{2}$).

-Now, to estimate any process (e.g. a process output: $E=1+4$), we can affect arbitrary weights $w(R)$ to values $\{0,1\}$ in order to write $E$ as an expectation of the weighted process, following:
+Now, to estimate any process (e.g. a process output: $E=1+4$), we can assign arbitrary weights $w(R)$ to values $\{0,1\}$ in order to write $E$ as an expectation of the weighted process, following: